GregLivin/Gregory-Livingston-Applied-AI-Portfolio/ComputerVision-ITAI1378/README.md

-# Computer Vision – ITAI 1378

-This folder contains my projects, labs, and final demo for the ITAI 1378 Computer Vision course.

-## 📘 Course Overview
-In this course, I learned the foundations of computer vision, including image processing, classical ML techniques, CNNs, object detection, and Vision-Language Models.
-This folder showcases my hands-on work and understanding of these concepts.

-## 📂 Included Project
-### **VisionTalk: Image Captioning Program**
-A Vision-Language AI system that generates natural-language captions from input images.

-**Folder:** `VisionTalk-Image-Captioning/`
-This project demonstrates:
-- Image preprocessing
-- Neural networks & transformers
-- Vision-Language Model (BLIP)
-- Generating natural-language descriptions
-- Using HuggingFace libraries

-**Direct Folder Link:**
-(Insert GitHub link to the folder)

----

-## ▶️ How to Run the Project
-1. Open the notebook in Google Colab
-2. Upload an image
-3. Run all cells
-4. View the generated caption

----

-## 📚 Skills Demonstrated
-- Python
-- NumPy, Pandas, Matplotlib
-- OpenCV
-- Transformers (Hugging Face)
-- Vision-Language Modeling
-- Jupyter Notebook

----

-## 🔧 Future Improvements
-- Add support for real-time webcam captioning
-- Expand library of test images
-- Add speech output for spoken captions
-- Experiment with fine-tuning the model

----

-## 📄 Notes
-This folder is part of my overall Applied AI Portfolio and showcases my practical work in computer vision throughout the semester.
+📘 Computer Vision – ITAI 1378

+This folder contains my work for the ITAI 1378 – Computer Vision course at Houston Community College.
+Throughout this course, I gained hands-on experience with the foundations and advanced elements of computer vision, machine learning, and deep learning for image-based tasks.

+🧠 What I Learned in This Course

+This course covered a full pipeline of computer vision skills, including:

+Image fundamentals (pixels, channels, color spaces)

+Image processing and transformations

+Classical machine learning for images

+Neural networks for vision

+Convolutional Neural Networks (CNNs)

+Transfer learning for vision models

+Object detection workflows

+Vision–Language Models (VLMs)

+Image captioning and multimodal AI systems

+These skills prepared me to complete the final project shown below.

+⭐ Final Project – VisionTalk: Image Captioning System

+Folder:
+📁 VisionTalk-Image-Captioning/

+My final project integrates all major concepts from the course into a single AI system that:

+Accepts an input image

+Processes it using a BLIP Vision–Language Model

+Generates a natural-language caption describing the image

+This showcases the combination of deep learning, transformers, and multimodal AI.

+👉 Open the project folder here:
+VisionTalk-Image-Captioning

+📂 Folder Contents
+ComputerVision-ITAI1378/
+├── README.md
+└── VisionTalk-Image-Captioning/
+    ├── VisionTalk_Image_Captioning.ipynb
+    ├── README.md
+    └── results/

+▶️ Next Steps

+Open VisionTalk-Image-Captioning

+Review the notebook

+View the example outputs in the results folder

+Explore how the model connects images and natural language